Get a totally different and somewhat unrestrained perspective

 You can learn more about my writing adventures.

-Lately, I supervise a course or two at Eastern New Mexico University.
-This is about as close to "teaching" as I come.
+Between 2015 and 2020, I supervise a course or two at Eastern New Mexico University.
+This is about as close to recent "teaching" as I got.

 I took the examination for my amateur radio license in 2008, receiving a General license (KE5YGT).
 I build a few radios, and was never able to contact anyone.
 I took an additional test and received my Amateur Extra license (AG5AH) in 2015.
-In June of 2016, I finally joined the Greyhound Amateur Radio Club.
-On a whim, I looked into vanity callsigns and found one (W5JSN) with my initials (which also happen to be the consonants in and a reasonable pronunciation of my first name), which is apparently quite the prize and I snatched it up.
-I can be found on the 2 meter repeaters occasionally.
+On a whim in 2018, I looked into vanity callsigns and found one (W5JSN) with my initials (which also happen to be the consonants in and a reasonable pronunciation of my first name), which is apparently quite the prize and I snatched it up.
+I have been found on the 2 meter repeaters occasionally, but I have very little to talk about.

 I had long ago given up on programming computers, having lost any particular need to do it since teaching school.
 In 2005, an old employer let me know that she was still using a program that I wrote in 1988 -- a little ditty that helped a child care center figure work time.
 I know of few programs that have the ability to remain useful and used for nearly twenty years, so I have decided that I really am a computer programmer in the truest sense.